 Scarce resource, native language and culturally challenging services.

 With our wide number of specialists we have a unique facility to place patients with regard to need; accessing language skills, special interests, rare specialisms and having a particular interest in culturally sensitive approaches to helping otherwise challenging sectors of society to reach.

 For instance, we are keen to develop a nationwide, consultant led, multidisciplinary perinatal service for Muslim women.
 We welcome discussions with any organisations that can see the potential for such an approach to managing mental illness in the community.

 Adult ADHD services

 With the growth in recognition of the effects of the ADHD in adulthood, existing specialist services are overwhelmed and areas without them are struggling to deal with the increasing demand.

-We offer a fully tested, extremely rapid and very economic service with onward online multidisciplinary support, provided under our medical supervision.
+We offer a fully tested, fast and very economic service with onward online multidisciplinary support, provided under our medical supervision.

 We believe that our Adult ADHD diagnosis and titration service should definitely be funded by the NHS and we are encouraging our patients who are unable to access timely treatment to approach their GPs to ask them to sponsor an approach to their local CCG for NHS funding.

 We have now had NHS funding agreed from some CCGs for our medically overseen multi-disciplinary approach to managing this chronic condition, when a suitable program is not available or accessible locally.
 We are informing our patients of their right to patient choice, using their personal health budget, and we are providing support to NHS GPs who sponsor applications for such funding.